NCERT Solutions Class 8 Maths Chapter 15 – Free PDF Download

 (b) What were the sales in (i) 2003 (ii) 2005?

-(d) In which year was there the greatest difference between the sales as compared to its
+(d) In which year was there the greatest difference between the sales as compared to the previous year?

 (b) How high was Plant B after (i) 2 weeks (ii) 3 weeks?